Last Updated on December 12, 2022 by Jim Ferri

 It’s a city that offers it all and often delivers more than expected.

-It extends almost into downtown and has quite an impact on the city, providing a shoreline that’s been developed into a broad ribbon of parkland.
-It offers some of the best recreational spaces in the city and is well worth taking a morning walk along a bit of it.
+Its shoreline extends also into downtown, providing a shoreline that’s been developed into a broad ribbon of parkland.
+Its had quite an impact on the city and offers some of the best recreational spaces in the city.
+It’s well worth taking a walk along a bit of it.

-I enjoyed a casual hour-long stroll on the Lakefront Trail from Lincoln Park to Navy Pier, about three miles.
-It was an enjoyable alternative to a bus trip downtown.
+I enjoyed a casual hour-long morning stroll on the Lakefront Trail from Lincoln Park to Navy Pier, about three miles.
+Overall, it was an enjoyable alternative to a bus trip downtown.

 Said to be the U.S. Midwest’s #1 attraction, the 3,300-foot-long Navy Pier is a colorful amusement wonderland on Lake Michigan.
 It is Chicago’s Coney Island and Luna Park, complete with a famous Ferris Wheel and other rides.